WIN-Services/backend-interview/README.md

 2. **Database Configuration**:
    - Create a PostgreSQL database.
    - Update the database connection details in `src/utils/dbConnect.js` with your actual database credentials.
+   -dump file is add after creating db restore the backup

 3. **Install Dependencies**:
    - Open a terminal in the project directory.